Chur: Gallery

 The town is home to the Giger Bar designed by the Swiss artist H. R. Giger, the Old Town, the art gallery, and the natural history museum.

 Sport

-Chur's ice hockey team, EHC Chur, plays in the Swiss 1.
-Liga, the third tier of the Swiss ice hockey league system.
+Chur is a hockeytown and its team, EHC Chur, currently plays in the Swiss League, the second tier of the Swiss ice hockey league system.
 They play their home games in the 6,500-seat Hallenstadion.